ASTR 111 Study Guide

 • How does your location on Earth affect what you see in the sky?

 • What is precession?
-How has it affect our view of the sky?
+How has it impacted our view of the sky?

 • Explain how constellations differ from asterisms.